-Adults, Number: Please enter the number of adult dippers observed.
+Adults, Number - Enter the number of adult dippers observed.

-Nestlings, Number: Please enter the number of nestlings observed.
+Nestlings, Number: Enter the number of nestlings observed.
 The following observations are strong indicators or confirmed evidence that a nest contains nestlings even if the nestlings are not actually seen.
 If these are observed, enter the number of nestlings as ≥ 1 :